astrovm/astrovm.github.io/content/blog/half-life/index.md

 - The world is chaotic, and many events are not planned.
 - Nobody is really sure about what's going on.
 - Don't expect someone to tell you what you have to do; think, try, and break stuff.
-- When everything goes to hell, you may have your friends to help you, but if you don't, you are alone with yourself and maybe beautiful weapons.
+- When everything goes to hell, you may have your friends to help you, but if you don't, you are alone with yourself and maybe some cool weapons.
 - Your search for freedom may never come to an end.
 - Your worst enemy seems to be an inter-dimensional bureaucrat who wants to give you a job.
 - Talking is not so important.